Poor sanitation breeds trouble.

 Older children and Shui minority children are more likely to be infected.

 Children who wash their hands less often, who have eaten uncooked meat, and whose households use nightsoil are more likely to be infected.

 Children who live with their father but not with their mother are more likely be infected.

 This information is helpful for targeting anti-worm policies towards those most at risk.
 Our most disturbing results center around the extremely strong link we have identified between worm infection and various measures of health and cognitive development.

-We have found that children infected with worms are more likely than their non-infected peers to:
+After controlling for socioeconomic status, we have found that children infected with worms are more likely than their non-infected peers to:

 Suffer from iron-deficiency anemia.

 Fail their test of raw cognitive function (WISC)

 Scored lower than their peers on a standardized math test.